Todd2112/My-Portfolio/README.md

 # My Portfolio

-I build AI systems with one guiding principle: AI belongs to the users, not to corporations.
+I'm building AI systems with one guiding principle: AI belongs to the users, not to corporations.

 Today’s dominant platforms — OpenAI, Anthropic, Microsoft, Google — keep AI locked behind APIs, subscriptions, and terms of service that restrict freedom and compromise privacy.
 They turn intelligence into a product you rent, never own.